-I've been able to build a house with my GH¢500 business - lady reveals
+I've been able to build a house with My GH¢500 business - Lady Reveals

 Single mother and trader, Grace Mensah has shared with SVTV Africa how she managed to build a home for herself in her hometown with a business worth GH¢500.

-Speaking on SVTV Africa with DJ Nyaami, Grace indicated that it is better to sell than sell herself for money.
-Moreover, she advised that instead of choosing quick money; sell or trade something.
+Speaking on SVTV Africa with DJ Nyaami, Grace indicated that it is better to sell items than sell herself for money.
+She also advised that instead of choosing quick money, it is better sell or trade something.

 “I started my food business with GH¢500 cedis.
 If I tell you I have a house in my village, you would not believe me.
-Because prices have gone up I visit the market with GH¢600 and at the end of the week, I make GH¢300 as profit.
+Because prices have gone up I visit the market with GHs600 and at the end of the week, I make GHs300 as profit.

 At the end of the month, I make GH¢1200.
 So I will advise my sisters to say selling is bad.
 You can sell food, clothes, cosmetics etc,” she advised.